Stella Maxwell Goes All Out In Sexy Instagram Video Wearing Black Bra & Pants

 “We really promote that when we see each other, and we are always really excited for each other.
 We are the ones who know how hard it is to even get to walk in the show.
 Every girl is just so excited.
 It’s a milestone in every girl’s career.
 We are a family.”

-Plus, the models have to stick to a rigorous fitness routine in the weeks leading up to the taping.
+Additionally, the models have to stick to a rigorous fitness routine in the weeks leading up to the taping.
 Some women even share their workout sessions on Instagram, which gives fans an inside look into the work it takes to maintain their physique.